Wiess School of Natural Sciences

-About Natural Science at Rice
+About Natural Sciences at Rice

 The four founding departments of Rice (Biology, Chemistry, Mathematics, Physics) are still a part of the Wiess School, which has historically been known for its strength in the sciences.
 Its Department of Space Science was established in 1963.
 The land on which the Lyndon B. Johnson Space Center was built was donated by Rice University.
 Following this, President John F. Kennedy made a speech at Rice Stadium calling on the United States of America to develop its space program further.

 Rice is also known for its emphasis on undergraduate education.
 The Wiess School of Natural Sciences offers research experiences for its students.
 The premedical students in particular benefit from the nearby Texas Medical Center which offers many opportunities for research.
+The school also operates the Betty and Jacob Friedman Holistic Garden, comprising a small urban farm growing fruits and vegetables for the student serveries and demonstration gardens for the differently abled.

 Organization

-The Dean of the school is Tom Killian, taking over from Peter Rossky in 2021.
+The Dean of the school is Thomas C. Killian, taking over from Peter J. Rossky in 2021.

-The Associate Dean for Research is George Phillips, the Associate Dean for Academic Affairs is Kenton Whitmire, the Associate Dean for Strategic Initiatives is Janet Braam, and the Assistant Dean of Academic Affairs is Rachel Miller.
+The Associate Dean for Research is George N. Phillips, Jr., the Associate Dean for Academic Affairs is Kenton Whitmire, the Associate Dean for Strategic Initiatives is Janet Braam, and the Assistant Dean of Business Operations is Stephanie Post.

 The BioSciences department was created in July 2014 upon the merging of the Biochemistry & Cell Biology (BCB) department with the Ecology & Evolutionary Biology (EEB) department.